smaakage85/mlflow/README.md

 python train_custom.py --n_obs 15000
 ```

-In this case the user must define a model wrapper inheriting from the `mlflow.pyfunc.PythonModel`.
+In this case the user must define a model wrapper for the custom model inheriting from the `mlflow.pyfunc.PythonModel` equipped with specific methods like `load_context()` and `predict()`.

-## :shell: `mlflow run` CLI
+## :shell: Built-in Command-Line Interface

 MLflow offers a convenient built-in command-line interface for training and logging models: `mlflow run`: